Skip to main content

 • 71% answer rate

 "Ring4 helped us get delisted in 7 days and set up branded caller ID.
-Now patients see 'Riverside Medical' with our logo—answer rate went from 38% to 71%."
+Now patients see 'Riverside Medical', not SPAM likely."

 — Lisa Chang, Practice Manager